Amritaghateswarar-Abirami Temple: Legend of Abhirami Bhattar

-One day, King Saraboji visited the temple as Subramanian was meditating on the glories of Abhirami.
+One day, King Saraboji visited the temple as Subramanian was meditating on Abhirami.
 Seeing that Subramanian did not bow before him as he entered the temple, the king became irritated.
 He asked one of the devotees in the temple who this man was that refused to recognize him.
 One priest told the king that Subramanian was mad, worshiping all women as the Divine Mother and showering them with flowers.
 However, another priest of the temple overheard this and corrected the man, saying that Subramanian was truly a saint and a great devotee of Mother Abhirami.

 The king, confused by the two conflicting accounts of who this man was, decided to put Subramanian to the test.
 Therefore, he asked Subramanian whether today was a full moon day or a new moon day.
 At that time, Subramanian was still absorbed in meditation on the Divine Mother, seeing her shining face in his mind.
 Subramanian, seeing the Goddess' face and mistaking it for the moon, responded to the king saying that it was a full moon day when it was actually a new moon day.
 The king, deciding that Subramanian must be mad, ordered that he be burnt at dusk if the moon failed to appear.
 After some time, the king's army awakened Subramanian and ordered him to come with them to be executed for his madness.
-On returning to ordinary consciousness, Subramanian realized that he had mistaken the face of the Divine Mother for the full moon, making him say it was a full moon day when, in actuality, it was a new moon day.
+On returning to ordinary consciousness, Subramanian realized that he had mistaken Goddess Abhirami's face for the full moon, making him say it was a full moon day when, in actuality, it was a new moon day.

-Standing at the pyre, with the flames rising all around him, Subramanian realized that only the Divine Mother could save him now.
-He began singing a song of one-hundred praises to Abhirami (the so-called Abhirami Antati or "Song to Abhirami"), begging her to come to his rescue.
-While singing the seventy-ninth verse of his song, which states that the Divine Mother is an ocean of blessing without limit whose merciful eyes grant liberation, Mother Abhirami appeared before Subramanian, his executioners, and the unbelieving king.
-Throwing her "thadanga", diamond nose-ring into the sky, it took the form of the full moon.
+Standing in the pyre, with the flames rising all around him, Subramanian realized that only the Divine Mother could save him now.
+He began singing a song of one-hundred praises to Abhirami (the so-called Abhirami Andaadi or "Song to Abhirami"), begging her to come to his rescue.
+While singing the seventy-ninth verse of his song, which states that the Divine Mother is an ocean of blessing without limit whose merciful eyes grant liberation, Goddess Abhirami appeared before Subramanian, his executioners, and the unbelieving king.
+Throwing her earring into the sky, it took the form of the full moon.

 The king, having realized his mistake and immensely pleased by his devotion, released Subramanian.
 From that day forward, Subramanian was called Abhirami Bhattar, which translates to "priest of Abhirami", and the king became his disciple.
 To this day, Abhirami Bhattar is still celebrated at Thirukadaiyur on the new moon day in the Tamil month of Tai (mid-January to mid-February).